 9. Let them cool a little before serving

 You can mix and match here.
-The girls like plain tomato ones, ones with a sprinkle of grated cheddar cheese and ones with sliced black olive.
+The girls like plain tomato ones, ones with a sprinkle of grated cheese and ones with sliced black olive.
 I add a tiny pinch of extra oregano to each of these.

 If you can get hold of it, a few cubes of provolone cheese makes a great topping.
 A small piece of ham, an anchovy, a couple of cubes of pancetta, mushrooms…whatever you want, just don’t overload.
 You can even leave off with the tomato sauce and use half a teaspoon of pesto in the middle with a little cheese.